mohammedsafvantp/Project-Management-System/README.md

 A scalable and production-ready Project Management System built using the MERN Stack (MongoDB, Express.js, React.js, Node.js).

-This application enables organizations and teams to efficiently manage projects, assign tasks, track progress, and collaborate in a structured and secure environment.
+This application enables organizations and teams to efficiently manage projects and collaborate in a structured and secure environment.

 This system is designed following modern software architecture principles including:
 ====================================================================================